Most of the scripture references are actually links to the Bible Gateway NKJV Bible. On tablets & phones just tap on the scripture reference.

 Amos spoke up next, “It’s only a few hours hike to Jerusalem.
 The Holy Spirit told us to go there.
 So I think that’s what we should do.”

 Immediately everyone picked up their gear and headed toward Jerusalem.
 We were very fortunate to find a hotel near the edge of town that had plenty of room for us.
-And it had a wonderful restaurant with a fabulous view of Jerusalem.
+And on the top floor, it had a wonderful restaurant with a fabulous view of Jerusalem.